rithwikjayanth233/AI_Comic_Generator/README.md

 This project is licensed under the terms of the MIT license.

+**Acknowledgments**

+This repository for Dream Tails utilizes methods and insights developed by the StoryDiffusion initiative, particularly in advancing our text-to-image diffusion technologies.
+We acknowledge and appreciate the foundational work provided by StoryDiffusion, which has been crucial in the development of our innovative content creation tools within the Dream Tails project.

+For further details on StoryDiffusion and their contributions to the field, please visit their official website:
+StoryDiffusion

+We are also thankful to all the open-source communities and contributors whose tools and libraries have been instrumental in facilitating our project's progress.

 **Contact**

 For more information, questions, or partnership inquiries, please contact the project maintainers at rjayanth@andrew.cmu.edu.